alexander5109/BFME2-ChallengeSystemTop10Players/README.md

 once .csv is updated, run cha.py to autoupdate the data/cha.log, which has the story of challenges. in the top of the file there will be the latest.

+### Commands:
+python cha.py -> updates the output/challenges.log and output/status.log
+python cha.py 334 post -> post that chlng with its respective replays in chaupdates discord python cha.py 334 post_all -> post that chlng, and each 8 minds, sends the subsequent ones.